freyaou/ucla-llm/README.md

-# UCLA Anderson LLM Course
+# UCLA Anderson MSBA LLM Course

 This repo contains files that are used in the LLM course group projects.